Interactive Visualizations

 Generic Crossfilter Recipe

-Here’s a slightly more generic example for crossfiltering across a six-column data set.
+Here’s an example of crossfiltering across a six-column data set.
 Each scatter plot’s selection filters the underlying dataset.

 from dash import Dash, dcc, html, Input, Output, callback